Abriley2/IB372_F20_ConceptRepo/statsLab/Introduction_to_stats.md

 ![](Introduction_to_stats_files/figure-html/notEnoughBreaks-1.png)<!-- -->

-Here we don't break up our data enough and we miss out on the major structure of our data (that it's approximatly normally distributed, but we'll get to that soon!).
+Here we don't break up our data enough and we miss out on the major structure of our data (that it's approximately normally distributed, but we'll get to that soon!).
 Alternatively, if we break up our data too much, we can notice patterns that aren't particularly meaningful (this is a judgement call that you'll get better at as you spend more time with real data sets!).

 ```r